 All of our faculty has substantial industry experience.

 In addition to traditional stage, film and television opportunities, graduates of the program qualify to work in a wide range of multimedia including webisodes, virtual reality and gaming videos, as well as voice-overs for cartoons, commercials, narration and audio dialogue replacement (dubbing).

-Students should understand, however, that acting is highly competitive.
-Along with ability and hard work, success depends upon individual desire and motivation.
+Please note: Acting is highly competitive.
+Along with talent and hard work, success depends upon the individual's determination.